Introduction

 1. All countries should design food system transformation strategies.
 These strategies should be coherent, synergetic, and focus on areas where policy will have maximum effect.

-1. The public systems should support uptake, that contributes to the of more environmentally sustainable farming systems.
+1. The public systems should support innovation uptake, that contributes to the development of more environmentally sustainable farming systems.
 This includes of the food chain.

-1. Creating safety nets, to make food affordable for everyone.
+1. Creating nets, to make food affordable for everyone.

 Early warning food safety AI tools